Coragem3/ERC20-Token/README.md

 # Hardhat
-Setting up a local environment
+Setting up a local environment to test and deploy in Hardhat

 Using VSC